aldolat/posts-in-sidebar/README.md

 ### 1.10 ###

-* FIX: If the post is password protected, now the post password form is displayed.
+* FIX: If the post is password protected, now the post password form is displayed before showing the post.
-* NEW: Now the user-defined excerpt can display a paragraph break.
+* NEW: Now the user-defined excerpt can display a paragraph break, if any.
-* NEW: added Hebrew translation, thanks to Ahrale.
+* NEW: Added Hebrew translation, thanks to Ahrale.
-* Other monir changes.
+* Other minor changes.

 ### 1.9 ###